 - And anything you've learned or understood from many lives and generations about being strict with them, or possibly leading them all their lives, making them feel guilty if they make mistakes, and so on

 Being a parent isn’t an easy job.
 I completely agree with this fact: what they can do for us, we can never do it back for them.
-This is the eternal truth; however, there is always another side of the coin, as there is a saying about it, "Every coin has two sides."
+This is the eternal truth; however, there is always another side to the coin, as there is a saying about it, "Every coin has two sides."

 OK, so why am I bringing this up?
 Because in a country as diverse and rich in culture as ours, it can be difficult, if not impossible, to break the "dogma or deep-rooted mind conditioning" that has been passed down through generations.

 You, as an individual and parent too, have to understand that we are all spiritual beings who come here on Earth with a purpose to live for, sometimes to make contributions and sometimes to learn and teach lessons.
-If you are ready to understand this, only then are we aligned with our divine purpose that we truly live for.
+If you are ready to understand this, only then are we aligned with the divine purpose that we truly live for.

 Have you ever had or are you currently having difficult relationships with your children; are you dealing with a lot of hustles and rebelling, or perhaps a clash of ideas with your children?
 You have done everything for them.
 You made them stand too, so they could face life.
 They respect you and love you, but somewhere you realize a connection of peace, harmony, and deep love is missing between you and your children.
 Are you expecting too much from them or not able to express your love for them?
 What stops you from bringing that innocent relationship thread back into action between you and your children?
 Ask yourself, what stops you?
 You will certainly get this answer for sure.
 If you still can’t get through it, I will share it below soon.

 When was the last time you hugged your children (despite the age and choices they made in their lives) and made them feel worthy of your love?
 OK, let's ask this now.
-When was the last time you expressed to them how much you love them and believe in them, their dreams and aspirations, even if they make mistakes, disappoint you in the past, failed, or make wrong choices in life?
+When was the last time you expressed to them how much you love them and believe in them, their dreams, and aspirations, even if they make mistakes, disappoint you in the past, failed, or make wrong choices in life?
 Does their failure make you judge them--they are good for nothing?

 How have you succeeded as a parent in understanding their dreams and emotions, which they were never able to express due to your raised eyebrows attitude, fear of rejection and judgments, faith in them, or fear of not receiving mental, emotional, or financial support from you?
 How deeply do you think you know your children?
 Do you think you even know them yet?
 (Not in the context of their favorite color, food, nature, or just visible behavior)